 While the thing is, if you’re like most people, you’ll be about as flexible as a rubber band that’s just been pulled out of the freezer, and if you get carried away, something might snap.

 Hence office workers are the worst.
 Their days are spent sitting in one position.
 Their muscles rarely move.
 Consequently, they become short and tight in places, long and weak in others.
 And when they head out for a violent game of squash on the weekend… there goes the back!

 Flexibility Exercises So, what’s the solution?

 By Chris Peacock

 1. Stretch daily.
-Taking 20-30 minutes in the evening to relax and stretch out tight spots will help to undo the damage of the day.
+Taking 20-30 minutes in the evening to relax and stretch out tight spots will undo the day’s damage.

 3. Use PNF.
 Proprioceptive neuromuscular facilitation is a great way to improve flexibility.
 Enter the stretch position, flex the muscle hard for 15-30s, then release.
 You’ll notice an extra inch or two instantly.